 The third most expensive wine in the world, Chateau Mouton Rothschild, is priced at $310,700.

 This is the second wine of Rothschild that is positioned on the list.
-This bottle of wine was produced just after World War II to commemorate the ally’s victory.
+This bottle of wine was produced just after World War II to commemorate the Allied’s victory.

-It is known for define and unique labeling styles.
+It is known for defining and unique labelling styles.
 The taste of this fine is exquisite enough to get a perfect score from all the tasters and critics.

-The flavor that has been blend in this wine is black fruits, tobacco, coffee, and spices.
+The flavour that has been blended in this wine is black fruits, tobacco, coffee, and spices.

 2. Screaming Eagle Cabrene Sauvigan 1992

-The former most expensive wine and now the second most expensive wine of the world cost the fortune of $500,000.
+The former most expensive wine and now the second most expensive wine in the world cost a fortune of $500,000.

 This rare wine was produced in Oakland, California.
-The Screaming Eagle gain popularity after the words of Robert Parker said for it.
+The Screaming Eagle gained popularity after the words of Robert Parker said for it.

 This bottle was given for the charity auction in Napa Valley auction in 2000.
 David Lee, one of the billionaires, bid half a million to acquire exquisite wine.

-This wine was purchased by a South Asian collector in the year 2019, making it the highest ever priced bottle of wine.
+This wine was purchased by a South Asian collector in 2019, making it the highest-ever-priced bottle of wine.

-There were only six hundred bottles made during 1945 by DRC due to the unfavorable weather of producing wine and considered the last batch created by him.
+There were only six hundred bottles made in 1945 by DRC due to the unfavourable weather for producing wine, and it was considered the last batch created by him.
 After that, due to pests, the vineyard was regrown.

 Summary

-Winemaking is considered an art, and there are millions of people who are crazy about getting their hands on some of the most expensive wine in the world.
+Winemaking is considered an art, and there are millions of people who are crazy about getting their hands on some of the most expensive wines in the world.

-The rich history and taste of the unique wine originated from some of the best wineries and owned by the greatest of people make this most expensive wines list.
-It is no wonder that people are willing to pay so much for these high quality wines.
+The rich history and taste of these unique wines originated from some of the best wineries owned by some noteworthy people, making them the most expensive wines in the world.
+So, it is no wonder that people are willing to pay so much for these high-quality wines.